skeletaldrakon/Forager-Mod---Drill-Structure/Drill Structure/LootTable.md

 ### Quantities
-There isn't any deviation between quanitities except for getting more sand from the Desert (which is shown in parantheses).
+There isn't any devation between quanitities except for getting more sand from the Desert (which is shown in parantheses).
 This is the **base** amount that you get.
 The drill's drop quantities is affected by lighthouses.

 | Item        | Amount |
 | :--:        | :---: |